Top 10 Games Like Blooket

 8. Gimkit

 Created by a high school student, Gimkit introduces a refreshing mix of strategy and learning.
+According to Gimkit the platform originated as a student project and has grown into one of the leading game-based learning platforms for classrooms.
 Similar to Blooket, it uses a game show-style format but adds in a layer of strategy through in-game currency and power-ups.
+Students answer questions to earn virtual cash, which they can then invest in upgrades and power-ups that help them earn even more.
 It’s fantastic for keeping the energy high and making learning addictive.

 Pros: